Oats Dec '18 (ZOZ18)

 |Trading Months||Mar, May, Jul, Sep, Dec (H, K, N, U, Z)|

 |Trading Hours||7:00p.m. - 7:45a.m. and 8:30a.m. - 1:20p.m.
 (Settles 1:15p.m.)
 (Sun-Fri) CST|

 |Value of One Futures Unit||$50|

 |Last Trading Day||The business day prior to the 15th calendar day of the contract month|

 Oats are seeds or grains of a genus of plants that thrive in cool, moist climates.
 There are about 25 species of oats that grow worldwide in the cooler temperate regions.
 The oldest known cultivated oats were found inside caves in Switzerland and are believed to be from the Bronze Age.
 Oats are usually sown in early spring and harvested in mid to late summer, but in southern regions of the northern hemisphere, they may be sown in the fall.
 Oats are used in many processed foods such as flour, livestock feed, and furfural, a chemical used as a solvent in various refining industries.
 The oat crop year begins in June and ends in May.
 Oat futures and options are traded at the CME Group.

-Prices - CME oat futures prices (Barchart.com electronic symbol ZO) on the nearest-futures chart rallied to a record high of $5.6375 per bushel in March 2014, but then fell sharply during the remainder of the year to post a 2-1/2 year low and close the year of 2014 down -14.3% at $3.0375 per bushel.
-Regarding cash prices, the average monthly price received by farmers for oats in the U.S. in the first eight months of the 2014-15 marketing year (June/May) fell -13.0% yr/yr to $3.28 per bushel.
+Prices - CME oat futures prices (Barchart.com electronic symbol ZO) on the nearest-futures chart moved lower early in 2018 but then rallied to finally close the year up about +3.6% at $2.75 per bushel.
+Regarding cash prices, the average monthly price received by farmers for oats in the U.S. in the first six months of the 2018/19 marketing year (June/May) fell -1.9% yr/yr to $2.69 per bushel.